vespakoen/dstore/README.md

 **Stores the current schemas as a snapshot.**

-*The "put schema' and "put all schemas" commands modify the "current" schema*
+*The "put schema" and "put all schemas" commands modify the "current" schema*
 *If you are happy with the schema, you create a snapshot which will give the schema a version number*
 *This will also trigger the migrations that will:*